Pill Testing for Queensland (PT4Q)

 Drug checking (Pill Testing) services operate in partnership with police, health and ambulance services and can be provided at festivals and events or on an ongoing basis within fixed site community-based settings.

-Please click on the image below to read
+Please click here to read

 QNADA’s Drug Checking Position Paper.